Can you set even smarter goals? Smart goal setting tips for small business owners.

 I am not sure who came up with this handy mnemonic SMART.
 However, it is not entirely complete.
 Instead, I use SMARTER myself.
 The last two words represent Emotion and Result.

 Maybe you didn’t feel like going to school or trying to do your best.
 That brings us to the E of Emotion.
 One of the smart goal setting tips for small business owners is how vital is that goal to you.
 To what extent have you connected yourself to your goal?
 Or, how well can you attach yourself to it emotionally?
+Check out this article, to dive deeper into finding your drive and desire behind setting your goals.

 Besides how emotionally involved you are with your goal, it depends on how important the outcome is for you?
 That directs us to the R of Result.
 One of the other smart goals setting tips for small business owners is what yields your target?
 How will you benefit from the result if you reach it?
 If it is that vital to you, you will experience a different emotion, in contrast to if you don’t care.
 By actively looking for what the goal will bring you AND to what it ultimately contributes, it will bring in more focus and, ultimately, more results!